-.
+Current research evidence suggests studies in coastal urban systems deal greatly with pollutants and ecological implications, with emerging interests in planning and social interactions and responses.
+The ways in which these areas interact in time and space and across different city sizes and configurations could provide to be particularly novel research endeavors.
+Important issues such as the environmental footprint and social-ecological tradeoffs of coastal configurations of few large or a series of smaller cities settled along the coast are some key areas which need further development (Weinstein 2009, Kaniewski et al. 2013, Barragan and Andres, 2015).
+Ultimately, coastal urban ecology still has important research opportunities in addressing the interactive effects of urban drivers, social-ecological responses and how planning processes accommodate these complex system dynamics.

 Coastal urban ecology in, of, and for the city.

 Paradigms in, of, and for the city have been addressed globally (Fig. 5).
 The focus in the city is represented in more than 60% of articles, including 37 countries.
 The US showed the highest number of articles with 29 publications (e.g Way et al. 2004, Eddy & Roman 2016, Maguire & Fulweiler 2019).
 The focus of the city is shown at a lower percentage than the previous paradigm, with 20.25% of publications and performed in 21 countries.
 The US also dominated this paradigm with 9 articles (e.g. Gasper et al. 2011, Douglas et al. 2012, Burger et al. 2017).
 Research addressing the for the city paradigm represented 19.41% of total articles and came from 25 different countries.
 China presents six articles (e.g. Li et al. 2011, Peng et al. 2011, Li et al. 2017), which is the highest number of papers in a country which addresses this paradigm.
+This result indicates that coastal urban ecology is dominated by research with a focus in the city and only few countries have attended to develop the three paradigms.

 Paradigms in, of, and for the cities have shown differences, not only in the total number of articles published (143, 48, and 46, respectively) but also in their first year of publishing and subsequent tendencies (Fig. 6).
 In this way, it is not until 2004 that the paradigm for the city appeared in coastal urban ecology studies (Patz et al. 2004).
 Before that, the paradigm in the city (since the beginning with Barcelona 1979) dominated this research area, with some occurrence of the paradigm of the city since 1997 (Belant 1997).
 The three paradigms show to be increasing in the number of publications during the last decade, although the paradigm in the city is doing it faster than the others.
+This could result in an even larger gap between the number of publications focused on each paradigm.